jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 ..................................................

-For the Python class representing the engine, we just import the module we just compiled, and make use of the two methods defined within that module.
+For the Python class representing the engine, we just import the module we just compiled and make use of the two methods defined within that module.
 Note that we here make an explicit call to ``system.potential_and_force()`` so that forces are updated between the two "steps" of the Velocity Verlet integration.